It would help if you learned how to market your career.

-Today, artists have no option when it comes learning how to market themselves well — it is a necessary part of the job of being an artist.
+Today, artists must learn to market themselves efficiently — it is a necessary part of being an artist in the business.
 Knowing how to make money also is an inescapable component of the job

 There are three ways to make money: